mitchcapper/sandboxie-docs/Content/SandboxieIni.md

 Lines that begin with a hash sign (#) are comments.
 These lines are skipped.

-**Note:** During its operation, [Sandboxie Control](SandboxieControl.md) regularly rewrites the Sandboxie.ini file, and this rewrite loses all comments.
+**Note:** During its operation, The [Sandboxie Agent](SandboxieAgent.md) regularly rewrites the Sandboxie.ini file, and this rewrite loses all comments.
 However, unrecognized settings are not lost during the rewrite, so one workaround is to write comments in the form Comment=text.

 The configuration file can contain up to 30,000 lines of text.
 Each line can be up to 1000 characters long.

-The file is UNICODE-encoded, which means each character is composed of two bytes.
+The file is UTF-16 UNICODE-encoded, which means each character is composed of two bytes.
 Many text file editors, including the system Notepad, handle this encoding properly.

 ## Settings